BarisTonbul/Web2-DatabaseManagement/README.md

 - For the signup page you must enter any password with more than 10 characters in length, there are no correct password i just wanna use flash() method in Flask.

 Errors that i didnt work on them;

--Remove button returns succesfull operation everytime because on mysql terminal it also works without any error when you try to delete an item that even not exists.
+- Remove button returns succesfull operation everytime because on mysql terminal it also works without any error when you try to delete an item that even not exists.
--On GYM TABLE oldest person's age (2nd complex operation) not comes with error case.
+- On GYM TABLE oldest person's age (2nd complex operation) not comes with error case.
 It just returns "none" when gym has 0 subscribers.
--On PERSONAL TRAINER TABLE for 2nd complex operation it returns also "none" like in the gym_table.
+- On PERSONAL TRAINER TABLE for 2nd complex operation it returns also "none" like in the gym_table.
 Another problem is it return average age with a string "Decimal" on front on it //Ex: ((Decimal,,32,455))

 ## I didint wanna work on them because they really are not big problem.
 I know how to fix them but it will be a lot of waste of time for me.
 I will learn how to fetch data as dictionary by using flask to fix some of theese problems.